sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 ### -AttributeName
 Specifies attribute name.

+The parameter accepts only default (and not proprietary) attribute names, then tranforms them into attribute ids, that are actually used.

 The result is cumulative and includes all attributes specified in -AttributeID, -AttributeIDHex, and -AttributeName parameters.

 This parameter supports autocompletion.
 Autocompletion suggests only default attributes and does not include proprietary ones.